eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-- The **Attestation Issuance Interface** **(AII)** complies with the [OpenID4VCI] standard and is used by the Wallet Unit to request various attestations that Users wants to include in their Wallet Unit.
+- The **Attestation Issuance Interface** **(AII)** complies with the [OpenID4VCI] standard and is used by the Wallet Unit to request various attestations that the User wants to include in their Wallet Unit.

 - The **Remote Signing Interface (RSI)** facilitates communication between the Wallet Unit and a Qualified Electronic Signature or Seal Remote Creation (QESRC)